Decision Tree Classification with Differential Privacy: A Survey: Preliminaries

 \subsection{Conventional, Non-private Decision Trees}

-Decision trees are a non-parametric supervised learning method used for classification \cite{Han2006a}.
+Decision trees are a non-parametric supervised learning method used for classification and regression \cite{Han2006a}.
 They make no assumptions about the distribution of the underlying data, and are trained on labeled data to correctly classify previously unseen data.
 They have several advantages over other kinds of supervised learning methods that make them appealing to data scientists.
 Some advantages include their: \begin{itemize} \item high human interpretability \cite{Huysmans2011,Letham2013} \item non-parametric design \cite{Murphy2012} \item relatively low computational cost \cite{Han2006a} \item ability to discover non-linear relationships among the attributes \cite{Han2006a} \item resilience to missing values \cite{Quinlan1993} \item ability to handle both continuous and discrete data \cite{Quinlan1996} \item ability to handle non-binary labels \cite{Quinlan1996} \end{itemize} Their main disadvantages -- tendency to over-fit the data and instability to small changes in the data -- are minimized by limiting how deep the trees can grow, pruning away untrustworthy leaf nodes, building an ensemble of trees instead of just one, and using bootstrapped data samples in each tree \cite{Breiman2001}.
 Other disadvantages can make them unsuitable in some scenarios, such their difficulty in finding non-orthogonal decision boundaries or express XOR relationships \cite{Murphy2012}.
 Despite some disadvantages, their advantages make them an apt choice in a wide variety of data mining scenarios.
+This paper focuses on classification trees, with discrete outcome variables.